-In the current economic climate, many tenants have premises that are surplus to requirements.
 A right to terminate the lease before the end of the term can be a very valuable right.
-However faced with the prospect of an empty property a landlord may look for grounds to challenge the tenant’s right to break the lease.
+However, faced with the prospect of an empty property a landlord may look for grounds to challenge the tenant’s right to break the lease.

-Two areas often cause problems.
-Firstly, any notice exercising the break must comply strictly with the requirements of the lease as to timing and method of service.
-This is something the tenant cannot afford to get wrong.
-The tenant should diarise a date three to six months before the last date for giving notice, to give himself ample time to consider his options, decide whether to exercise the break, and take advice.
+It is important that any notice exercising the break must comply strictly with the requirements of the lease as to timing and method of service.
+This is something as a tenant, you cannot afford to get wrong.
+Add a date three to six months before the last date for giving notice to your diary, to give you ample time to consider your options, and take advice.
 This advice will include how much rent has to be paid by the break date and whether the Tenant is entitled to a refund for the period after the lease ends.

 The second problem area relates to dilapidations.
-Many leases make the right to break conditional upon compliance with the terms of the lease down to the break date.
-We advise tenants to resist this condition where possible, when entering into their lease.
+Many older leases make the right to break conditional upon compliance with the terms of the lease down to the break date.
+We advise tenants to resist this condition where possible when signing a lease.